vharg/VHARG-Documentation/GIS/georeferencingQGIS.md

 ## Obtaining a basemap
 A basemap is necessary to extract the coordinates of a GCP.
 Several options are possible, but check [this page](https://github.com/vharg/VHARG-Documentation/blob/master/GIS/googleMap_QGIS.md) to use a Google basemap.

+## Steps
+1. Make a screenshot of the map to digitise
+2. In QGIS, make a new project and make sure it is set to `EPSG:4326` (look at the bottom right corner of the main window)
+3. Add a basemap
+4. From the top menu, choose `Raster > Georeferencer`
+5. Open a raster.
+If the coordinate system of the raster is known, choose it.
+Else, choose `EPSG:4326`
+6. With the `Add point` tool on, click on the map.
+The point coordinates are known, enter them, else use the `From map canevas` tool and select the location of this point on the basemap
+7. When ~10 points have been selected, click the `Transformation Settings` icon.
+   - Provide a name and path for the output raster
+   - Make sure the `Load in QGIS` option is activated
+   - Leave other parameters to default and click ok
+8. Click the `Start Georeferencing` icon

+Repeat adding points until the apparent accuracy of the georeferenced raster is appropriate.